-So in these cases, it’s essential that the power of attorney for healthcare deeply understands the individual’s lived identity, their unique healthcare needs, and the barriers that the individual has and will face when receiving treatment.
+So in these cases, it’s essential that the person named in the protection mandate deeply understands the individual’s lived identity, their unique healthcare needs, and the barriers that the individual has and will face when receiving treatment.

 Although it differs by province, without a power of attorney a family member or friend would likely need to apply to become your court-appointed guardian.
 So in a common law partnership, for example, the power of attorney would not automatically be given to the common law partner.
 It could be given to a family member or parent, which may not be preferable.